Michael Perry and Jason Burkett: Backgrounds

+Michael Perry

-Perry's biological mother was a drug addict who gave him up for adoption at a very young age.
+Perry's biological mother was a teenager who gave him up for adoption at birth.
 His adoptive parents were caring, but had great difficulty controlling him, and got him into a counseling course in the Florida Everglades.
 After Perry dropped out and started stealing from his adoptive parents, they admitted him to various reform schools and therapy programs, all of which were unsuccessful.
-In an interview years later, Perry said "I had opportunity after opportunity and I wasted them and rebelled.
+In an interview years later, Perry said, "I had opportunity after opportunity and I wasted them and rebelled.
 That's one of the reasons why I got the death penalty."

 In 1st grade, Perry was diagnosed with attention deficit hyperactivity disorder.
 In 7th grade, he was diagnosed with oppositional defiant disorder.
 In 8th grade, he was diagnosed with conduct disorder.
 Perry was admitted to a mental hospital twice.
 He did not qualify for special education classes in elementary school.

 Perry became a truant in middle school.
 He left home and returned whenever he felt like it.
-He also stole his mother’s jewelry and tried to sell it, stole and crashed his family's van, and broke into a neighbor's home.
+He also stole his mother's jewelry and tried to sell it, stole and crashed his family's van, and broke into a neighbor's home.
 During this time, Perry received counseling from psychologists and psychiatrists.

 In 1997, Perry was sent to Boys Town, a reform school founded by Edward J. Flanagan in Nebraska.
-Three months later, he threatened an official there, saying "You know, you people work here.
+Three months later, he threatened an official there, saying, "You know, you people work here.
 I don’t know why you work here.
 People like me who are going to rape or kill your kids, you know."
 Perry was then sent to the locked section of the facility for four months.
 He did not meet the requirements for the mental health treatment provided at the facility.

-Perry's adoptive parents eventually sent him to a private residential treatment program in Mexico which housed many other American youths with behavioral problems.
+Perry's adoptive parents eventually sent him to a private residential treatment program in Mexico called Casa by the Sea which housed many other American youths with behavioral problems.
 Perry dropped out when he was 18, and the facility was shut down by the Mexican government in 2004.

 Perry ended up homeless in San Diego, California.
 "I had no clue how to look after myself, I tried to get a job, I had no ID, I had no idea, I had nothing," he later said.
 An older man invited him off the street to a drug-fueled party, then offered him a place to stay.
 "Basically I became a rent boy.
 As embarrassing as this is, if I had the choice between starving to death on the streets or selling myself I'm going to sell myself," he said.

 Perry became addicted to drugs and stole and sold prescription pills to feed his addiction.
 He returned to Texas after his adoptive parents told him he could still move back home with them if he got a job, but he did not take up their proposition.
 He continued to steal and sell pills and other items.